Medical Records: Frequently Asked Questions

 instructions, our address and fax number.

-To review your medical record, contact the Health Information Department
+To review your health information, contact the Health Information Department

 Question: What does the information in my medical record mean?